How do African countries and the EU cooperate?

 The Council and European Council are working to establish a comprehensive European migration policy

-In November 2015, the EU and the most concerned African leaders held a summit to reinforce political cooperation on migration.
-They agreed on an action plan, including 16 concrete actions to be initiated or implemented by the end of 2016.
+In November 2015, the EU and the African leaders most concerned agreed on the Valetta action plan.
+This comprises 16 concrete actions to address the mass influx of migrants coming to Europe.

 In June 2016, the European Council agreed to deepen cooperation with key countries of origin and transit.
 Compacts tailored to the needs of each country are being put in place.

 In February 2017, EU leaders adopted the Malta declaration setting out their intention to increase cooperation with Libya, which is the main country of departure towards Europe.

 The EU supports counter-terrorism initiatives and activities on the African continent.

 In June 2017, the EU committed to provide €50 million to support the newly established G5 Sahel Joint Force in order to improve security in the region.